openPMD/openPMD-api/docs/source/backends/adios2.rst

 The BP5 engine is known to perform extremely bad for group-based encoding with many Iterations, since its design assumes that the metadata structure will be constant across output steps, while group-based encoding will add new variables and attributes for each Iteration.
-The openPMD-api will hence cancel operation after 1000 written Iterations in group-based encoding for BP5, where experiments show that the metadata size may grow to an already large, but still manageable 1GB (tested for PIConGPU).
+The openPMD-api will hence cancel operation after 100 written Iterations in group-based encoding for BP5.
+Experiments with PIConGPU show that the metadata (!) size grows from 10MB to 1GB when going from 100 to 1000 output steps in this setup.
 The environment variable ``OPENPMD_BP5_GROUPENCODING_MAX_STEPS`` may be used to change this limit (specifying the limit as ``0`` will disable the check).

 For workarounds you may follow these guidelines: